mpmont/ci4-adminController/README.md

 [![GitHub version](https://badge.fury.io/gh/mpmont%2Fci4-adminController.svg)](https://badge.fury.io/gh/mpmont%2Fci4-adminController)

-codeigniter-base-controller is an extended `baseController` class to use in your CodeIgniter applications.
-Any controllers that inherit from `baseController` or `adminController` get intelligent view autoloading and layout support.
+codeigniter-base-controller is an extended `BaseController` class to use in your CodeIgniter applications.
+Any controllers that inherit from `BaseController` or `AdminController` get intelligent view autoloading and layout support.
 It's strongly driven by the ideals of convention over configuration, favouring simplicity and consistency over configuration and complexity.

 ## Synopsis a controller that extends to adminController